slcs-jsc/jurassic/README.md

 ## Features

-* JURASSIC uses the emissivity growth approximation (EGA) to conduct the radiative transfer calculations.
+* JURASSIC uses the emissivity growth approximation (EGA) or the Curtis-Godson approximation (CGA) to conduct radiative transfer calculations.
 Band transmittances are obtained from pre-calculated look-up tables from line-by-line calculations.
 * The model was carefully tested in intercomparisons with the Karlsruhe Optimized and Precise Radiative Transfer Algorithm (KOPRA), the Reference Forward Model (RFM), and the Stand-alone AIRS Radiative Transfer Algorithm (SARTA).
 * JURASSIC features an MPI-OpenMP hybrid parallelization for efficient use on HPC systems.
-* Distributed as open source under the terms and conditions of the GNU GPL.
+* Distributed open source under the terms and conditions of the GNU GPL.

 ## Getting started